Pershing Square (Los Angeles): Early 20th century

 A monument to California's twenty Spanish–American War dead was erected in 1900; it is said to be modeled after a Spanish–American War veteran, 7th California Infantry volunteer Charlie Hammond of San Francisco, and it is believed to be the oldest work of public art in Los Angeles.
 The Los Angeles City Council declared it a historic-cultural monument in 1990.

 In 1910 the park was renovated under a design by John Parkinson, who later designed Los Angeles City Hall and Union Station.
 Parkinson's design featured a three-tier fountain sculpted by Johan Caspar Lachne Gruenfeld, braced by four life-size concrete cherubs supporting a vase of cascading water.
 In November 1918, a week after Armistice Day ended World War I, the park was renamed Pershing Square, in honor of Gen. John J. Pershing.
 A plaque was added in his honor some four decades later.

 In the 1920s and 1930s tropical plants were added to the park.
+The increase in foliage led to Pershing Square becoming a cruising location, with the square anchoring what became known as "The Run," an area home to several gay-friendly establishments.
 In 1924, a life-size bronze of a World War I doughboy, sculpted by Humberton Pedretti, was unveiled, flanked by old cannons.
 In 1935, a bronze cannon from the USS Constitution was added.

 In 1932, a statue of Ludwig van Beethoven was added to honor William Andrews Clark, Jr., founder of the Los Angeles Philharmonic.
 “His statue faces the former Philharmonic Auditorium across Fifth Street, which reverted to church use after the new Music Center opened.”